 Next up, Kawasaki’s 650 Versys as I continue my lifelong quest of an optimal mid-weight travel bike.
-As you may have read, I had a short affair with a TDM 900 but, great though it was, it soon became clear the TDM was too far down the roadbike road to be hauled back towards its Super Tenere and Dakar Rally origins.
+As you may have read, I had a short affair with a TDM 900 but, great motor though it was, it soon became clear the TDM had gone too far down roadbike road to be hauled back towards its Super Tenere and Dakar Rally origins.

 The origins of the Versys are less glamourous.
 Also known as a KLE650, before it came the KLE500 which in its brief final form I came close to buying.
-The 500’s motor was based on the sheep-in-wolf’s-clothing GPz500 or Ninja (below right) which dates way back to 1987.
-For reasons I forget, it wasn’t a contender back when it came to making my Gs500R project bike a couple of years ago.
-I think there was something about a dodgy top end? compared to the Suzuki’s better record.
+The 500’s motor was based on the sheep-in-wolf’s-clothing GPz500 or Ninja (right) which dates way back to 1987.
+For reasons I forget, it wasn’t a contender when it came to making my Gs500R project bike a couple of years ago.
+I think there was something about a dodgy top end compared to the Suzuki’s better record?

 But looking at KLE500s again a few weeks ago, they now rather obviously resembled what I eventually produced in the GS500R: 18/21-inch wheels; decent tank capacity and suspension travel; a bit of fairing protection and a flat seat.
 Plus the last model in blue with gold frame and wheels looked downright elegant compared to some of the earlier KLE’s challenging colour combos.

-There’s a certain ‘honest old school hack’ appeal about a KLE500 that you don’t get with a modern electronic bike, but rosy-specs aside, carbs, tubed tyres and 21-inch front wheels are things I prefer to leave behind.
-Then it dawned on me that a KLE was in fact a last-gasp, emissions-choked throw of an old 500 engine, just as the paint was drying on the brand new Euro 3-compliant Versys back in Japan.
-So it was just another affable dinosaur with a motor necessarily strangled by all sorts of clumsily added emissions claptrap prior to the whole KLE concept getting redesigned from the ground up as a 650.
-Recognising this, the 500 didn’t look so appealing anymore, especially when you consider UK prices for a decent, last-model example start in the high teens and occasionally run up to nearly three grand!
+There’s a certain ‘honest old school hack’ appeal about a KLE500 that you don’t get with a modern electronic bike, but rosy-specs aside, carbs, tubed tyres and 21-inch front wheels are things I prefer now to leave behind.
+Then it dawned on me that a KLE was in fact a last-gasp, emissions-choked spin on the old 500 engine, just as the paint was drying on the brand new Euro 3-compliant Versys back in Japan.
+So it was just another affable dinosaur with a motor necessarily strangled by all sorts of clumsily emissions claptrap prior to the whole KLE concept getting redesigned from the ground up as a 650.
+Recognising this, the 500 didn’t look so appealing any more, especially when you consider UK prices for a decent, last-model example start in the high teens and occasionally run up to nearly three grand!
 Of course I never actually got to ride one, but I don’t think it would have been too much of an improvement over my GS-R.

 Why a Versys?

 I remember taking that picture on the right at the 2012 NEC Show and thinking ‘man, that is one ugly bike: too tall, too plasticy and too darn lardy on its ill-proportioned 17-inch wheels.
 You’ll never catch me on one of those’.
 It was some way from the 99-kilo KTM Freeride which was the ‘bike de jour’ at the time.
-Two and a bit years later I find myself reappraising the Versys for a more functional potential.
+Two and a bit years later I find myself reappraising the Versys.
 It was an interesting lesson in how initial prejudices based on looks can be overcome once you look a bit deeper.
 That happens to me a lot.

 Much of the V-bike’s new-found appeal came down to the used prices when compared to similar offerings like TAs, V-Stroms, the KLE500 and the newer CB500-X which I tested a few weeks back.
 Bide your time and you can find a good, late 1st-gen (2007-09) Versys for a little over two grand.
 Especially alongside a 500, that’s a whole lot more bike for the money.
 The main flaw is of course that, just as with the Super Tenere-to-TDM evolution, the supposedly all-dancing Versys actually became less ‘versytile’ by adopting fat 17s front and rear.
 IMO like Ducati’s Hyperstrada (right), it doesn’t do the bike’s aesthetic proportions any favours at all but is probably another example of me mistakenly judging a book by its cover.